Documentation

 It uses curved rectangles with circles and follows the same muted color scheme.
 Subtle icons in the center of the circle add to the visual appeal.

 You don’t need to stick to traditional how-to instructions.
 When drafting HR work instructions, you can experiment with other forms of job aids — like reference tables, checklists and flowcharts.
-Just be sure you provide enough detail for the user to perform the job at hand easily.
+Just be sure you provide enough detail for the user to perform the job easily.

 Work instruction use case 6: Disaster recovery